-- Am I fully healed at the time of the settlement offer?
+- Are you fully healed at the time of the settlement offer?

-- Have my property damage issues been fully resolved?
+- Have your property damage issues been fully resolved?

-- What are the policy limits of the adverse party and my own uninsured motorist coverage? (if I have it)
+- What are the policy limits of the opposing party and your own insurance coverage?

 For a free legal consultation, call 800-537-8185

 If you were in a car accident and sustained injuries, document the time and money you have spent on medical treatment.
 This is often quantifiable.
 It may just be a matter of keeping a record of:

 - Doctor’s visits